 1. The software vendor manages the software and upgrades

 Moving to the cloud is essentially the last upgrade you will ever have to complete.
-With cloud solutions, the vendor makes sure that your system is patched regularly, that you always have access tot he latest functionality, and that you never fall behind on product and security updates. removing upgrades from your system administrator's responsibility will free this resource up to focus on the more impactful and strategic elements of their role, such as system optimization, user training, strategic dashboard and report creation, and facilitating the annual plan and budgeting process.
+With cloud solutions, the vendor makes sure that your system is patched regularly, that you always have access to the latest functionality, and that you never fall behind on product and security updates.
+Removing upgrades from your system administrator's responsibilities will free this resource up to focus on the more impactful and strategic elements of their role—such as system optimization, user training, strategic dashboard and report creation, and facilitating an annual plan and budgeting process.

 2. The software can be accessed anytime, anywhere via the Internet.